thecountrox/dotfiles/README.md

 3) Swag

-This is now done by the install_dotfiles.sh script in this repo (requires git installed) The script will not install the Dependencies for you (for now...)
+This is now done by the install_dotfiles.sh script in this repo (requires git installed)

+The script will not install the Dependencies for you (for now...) however the install_dependencies.sh will install dependencies (or atleast try to) if u have a sensible aur helper it would work flawlessly